weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 	}
 };
 ```
+you can now hit `yarn build` again, and it will build.

-here a link to a very fine article about setting up react from scratch using webpack and babel [the article](https://www.valentinog.com/blog/babel/)
+>Note:here a link to a very fine article about setting up react from scratch using webpack and babel [the article](https://www.valentinog.com/blog/babel/).

 ### live testing